 “I have to buy milk and coffee!”

-“Should I have sushi or a burger for dinner?”
+“Should I have sushi or burger for dinner?”

-A review of over 140 million articles by State of Digital Publishing showed that millennials, at most, finish only 42.79% of an article they find online.
+A review of over 140 million articles by State of Digital Publishing showed that on average, millennials finish only 42.79% of an article they find online, at most.

 According to the study of data compiled using Content Insights, tablet readers finished 42.79% of articles they read, while desktop readers and mobile readers reached up to 39.76% and 38.62% respectively.

 While longer articles don’t automatically mean they’re better, there are complex ideas worth learning that are impossible to condense into listicles.
 What’s more, it is hard to work on your focus and attention if you lose interest in an article you’ve started just a minute or two ago.

-Exercising your mind to finish one article or book shows you how to stay focused, while also visualizing the author’s concept in your mind and engaging your learning faculties.
-Better yet, longform reading exposes you to a world of deeper knowledge and understanding that’s shown only to those willing to dig deeper.
+Exercising your mind to finish an article or a book shows you how to stay focused, while also visualizing the author’s concept in your mind and engaging your learning faculties.
+Better yet, long-form reading exposes you to a world of deeper knowledge and understanding that’s shown only to those willing to dig deeper.